aaron-grau/curic/react/readings/intro_to_react_router.md

   path matches.
 The return value of the function is rendered.
-Of course, one could also simply define a functional component inside the `component` prop, but this results in extra, unnecessary work for React, so the `render` prop is preferred for very simple functional components.
+Of course, one could also simply define a functional component inside the `component` prop, but this results in extra, unnecessary work for React, so the `render` prop is preferred for simple functional
+  components: the difference is that `component` causes a new React component to be rendered, while render simply returns jsx directly into the surrounding component.
 You should only use either the `component` prop, or the `render` prop.
 If both are supplied, only the `component` prop will be used.

   ```jsx
     // will work, but unnecessarily slow